Building Envelope and Assemblies (Revision 2)

 Centre: RAIC Centre for Architecture

 APST 470: Building Envelope and Assemblies focuses on the application of building science principles to the design of building enclosures.
 This course examines various elements that mediate between the interior and exterior environments, both above and below the ground, in manners appropriate to their intended function and performance.
-Case Studies of building enclosures and their components illustrate the importance of having a comprehensive understanding of building materials and building processes.
+Case studies of building enclosures and their components illustrate the importance of having a comprehensive understanding of building materials and building processes.
 Wall sections and other building details are used to identify strategies to achieve sustainable and high-performance buildings in various climates.

-Principles of Building Envelope Design
+Part One: Principles of Building Envelope Design

 - Unit 1: Building Envelope Design Basics